verlab/SemanticFastForward_TPAMI_2020/README.md

 2. Go to darknet folder: `cd darknet/`
 3. To make sure you using the same code, go back to an specific commit: `git reset b3c4fc9f223d9b6f50a1652d8d116fcdcc16f2e8 --hard`
 4. Copy the files from `_Darknet` to the `src/` folder
 5. Modify the `Makefile` to match your specification.
+Notice that for our purpose the OpenCV option is mandatory, so change the line `OPENCV=0` for `OPENCV=1`.
 6. Run `make`
+7. To download the weights run: `wget https://www.verlab.dcc.ufmg.br/repository/hyperlapse/data/cvpr2018_yolo/yolo.weights`

 To use the extractor run: